jamdelion/recipes/vegan-cat-food.md

 ### For the seitan chunks (makes about 750g):

-- Vital wheat gluten | 165g / 1 cup
+- Vital wheat gluten | 165g / 1 cup (optional: sub in some chickpea flour, see below)
 - Nutritional yeast | 15g / 1/4 cup
 - Chickpea flour | sub in place of some gluten (optional)
 - Water | 180g / 3/4 cup